Home / All Recipes / Indonesian / Telur Pindang - Indonesian Braised Eggs

 - 1 tablespoon salt

-- 2 teaspoon sugar
+- 2 teaspoon palm sugar (Indonesian: gula Jawa)

 - Reduce to a simmer and keep cooking until the sauce is reduced and the eggs have the color of dark brown.

-- Turn off heat, and served immediately.
+- Turn off the heat, and serve immediately.

 Saya Suka banget dgn resep2 nya.membantu sekali untuk Kita yg jauh dari tanah air dimana kondisi bumbu yg ga komplit. teruma kasih banyak😃